 - Continuous monitoring of all service components (infrastructure and application) is deployed to proactively identify any component or service trending towards failure or approaching capacity.

-- 24x7 staffed network operation centre (NOC) to analyze and respond to automated monitoring alerts.
+- 24x7 staffed network operation center (NOC) to analyze and respond to automated monitoring alerts.

 Service response times are analyzed and archived daily.
 This data is used to identify clients that require detailed performance reviews.

-Upon review of performance data or notification from the client of performance concerns, Broadcom will:
+Upon review of performance data or notification from the client of performance concerns, CA Technologies will:

 - Work with the client and perform a detailed user by user, feature by feature review to determine any areas of concern.

 - Work with the client to optimize their configuration.

 - Work with the client to identify any issues within their network or ISP.